2018 Camden Windjammer Festival

 Friday, Aug.
 31 and Saturday, Sept.
 1

-Watch the arrival of the windjammer fleet into Camden Harbor, enjoy the Schooner Talent Show, Bay Winds North Wend Ensemble Concert at Harbor Park, fireworks Friday night, a pancake breakfast and chowder challenge, Lobster Crate Race, Pirates of the Dark Rose, First Fish Relay Race, Schooner Open House, Treasure Hunt, Build-a-Boat Parade and Race, Nautical Dog Show and more!
+Watch the arrival of the windjammer fleet into Camden Harbor, enjoy the Schooner Talent Show, Bay Winds North Wind Ensemble Concert at Harbor Park, fireworks Friday night, a pancake breakfast and a chowder challenge lunch, Lobster Crate Race, Pirates of the Dark Rose, First Fish Relay Race, Schooner Open House, Treasure Hunt, Build-a-TINY-Boat kids event, Nautical Dog Show and more!

 2018 Schedule of Events

 Friday – Saturday | Aug.
 31 – Sept.
 1

 9 a.m. — Windjammer Festival Opens